TluwaniMS/ES6-Essentials/README.md

 `ArrayMethod(()=>{/*...*/})` or `ArrayMethod(function(){/*...*/})`
 * `map()`:

-The `map()` returns a new array containing manipulated element properties or specific element properties that are set in the `Callback Function` provided.
+The `map()` method returns a new array containing manipulated element properties or specific element properties that are set in the `Callback Function` provided.

 The `Callback Function` is invoked with three arguments: